-Key to EMR’s success is the uptake of science that changes and improves upon current practice.
-This is achieved through an extensive knowledge exchange programme, centred on the East Malling Research Association, and through direct services and products delivered to customers.
+Key to NIAB EMR’s success is the uptake of science that changes and improves upon current practice.
+This is achieved through an extensive knowledge exchange programme and through direct services and products delivered to customers.

-Facilities at EMR include: 202 ha planted with perennial and arable crops, polytunnels (2000 m2) and glasshouses (3000 m2) with environmental controls, GroDome (containment facility – level II-III security), East Malling Water Centre, Produce Quality Centre, Crop Handling Centre, a GEP-compliant efficacy trials system, fruit germplasm and plant virus collections, automated DNA sequencers, insect rearing facilities, plant tissue culture labs and taste/consumer panels.
+Facilities at NIAB EMR include: 202 ha planted with perennial and arable crops, polytunnels (2000 m2) and glasshouses (3000 m2) with environmental controls, Water Efficient Technologies (WET) Centre, GroDome (containment facility – level II-III security), Produce Quality Centre, Crop Handling Centre, a GEP-compliant efficacy trials system, fruit germplasm and plant virus collections, automated DNA sequencers, insect rearing facilities, plant tissue culture labs and taste/consumer panels.